 You can enter discount codes and calculate shipping on the checkout page

 Check it out 👇

 Notify me when this product is available: Add me to the store mailing list

 In 1949, Caserta won the All America Award as an exceptional Zucchini; it remains so.
 The bush plant produces 16” zucchini that are quite thin.
 Fruits are bulbous at the end and narrow at the neck, a light green color alternating with forest green bands.
 Best harvested young.
-20 seeds

-Harvest- Check and harvest a few times a week.
+Harvest: Check and harvest a few times a week.
 Cut or kindly twist off fruit, starting at a 3-4”.

-Tips- Plant in fertile soil amended with compost or well rotted manure and keep well watered.
+Tips: Plant in fertile soil, amended with compost or well rotted manure and keep well watered.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.
-Fertilize on a regular basis by watering with compost tea.
-Sow every few weeks for a continuous supply.

 Your input is very much appreciated.
 Share it with your friends so they can enjoy it too!